neogeographica/quakestarter/quakestarter_readme.txt

 If you're a Quake veteran that's probably all you need to know.

-If those steps aren't clear, or if you just want more details, have a look at the docs in the "quakestarter_docs\basic" folder for explanations.
+If those steps aren't clear, or something goes wrong, or if you just want more details... have a look at the docs in the "quakestarter_docs\basic" folder for explanations.

 When you want even more things to play, and in general more details about how to launch maps/mods outside of Quakestarter, check out the docs in the "quakestarter_docs\maps_and_mods" folder.